-Expanded clearance of middle molecular uremic toxins with MCO membranes (Theranova dialyzer) may improve patient reported kidney disease quality of life outcomes including symptom burden, and Restless Leg Syndrome (RLS) criteria.
+Expanded clearance of large-middle molecular uremic toxins with the MCO membrane may improve patient reported kidney disease quality of life outcomes including symptom burden, and Restless Leg Syndrome (RLS) criteria.

-The Theranova Dialyzer is indicated for patients with chronic kidney failure who are prescribed intermittent hemodialysis.
+The Theranova dialyzer is indicated for patients with chronic kidney failure who are prescribed intermittent hemodialysis.
 It provides an expanded solute removal profile with increased removal of various middle molecules (up to 45 kDa) that may play a pathologic role in the uremic clinical syndrome.
-The Theranova Dialyzer is not intended for hemofiltration or hemodiafiltration therapy.
-The total extracorporeal blood volume for the Theranova Dialyzer and the set should represent less than 10% of the patient's blood volume.
+The Theranova dialyzer is not intended for hemofiltration or hemodiafiltration therapy.
+The total extracorporeal blood volume for the Theranova dialyzer and the set should represent less than 10% of the patient's blood volume.
 For single use only.